HeronErin/rug-clone/README.md

 ## Crate usage

-The Rug crate requires rustc version 1.18.0 or later.
+Rug requires rustc version 1.18.0 or later.

 This crate depends on the low-level bindings in the [gmp-mpfr-sys crate][sys crate], which provides Rust FFI bindings for: